ibm-cloud-docs/watson-knowledge-studio/typesystem.md

             Order between the first and second entities in a relation type is usually relevant.
 For example, a PERSON entity can be an employee of an ORGANIZATION entity or a geo-political entity (GPE), such as Mary employedBy {{site.data.keyword.IBM_notm}}, but organizations and geo-political entities cannot be employed by a person.
 When a human annotator clicks an entity in the Ground Truth Editor , the list of available relation types is controlled by what is defined in the type system.

             Do not define relation attributes.
-They are not used by the machine-learning model.
+They are not used by the machine learning model.
 The model uses only the relation type and order, and ignores the relation attributes.

         1. Use the **Edit** and **Delete** icons to modify entity types and their associated relation types, or to delete an entity type or relation type from the type system.